 Socrates said that “To know thyself is the beginning of wisdom” (Latin translation – Nosce te ipsum ac fias qui es“; however, this is easier said than sensed.

-Recently many of us who were living through the Covid 19 pandemic in the land of lockdown have had to retreat to our homes and, by extension, retreat into ourselves.
+For nearly 2 years, many of us who were living through the Covid 19 pandemic in the land of lockdown had to retreat to our homes and, by extension, retreat into ourselves.
 Having this time gives us an opportunity to reflect on how, and who, we are and ultimately begin to understand the meaning of ‘know thyself’.

 So how are we?
 Do we have what we need and want?
 Do we understand what makes us feel sad, scared, happy, angry, or grounded?
 For some, it raised the question ‘Have you ever been a stranger to yourself?’
 Socrates believed that true wisdom is knowing what you do not know.

 And who are we?
 ‘To know thyself is the beginning of wisdom.”
 Isolation, whether self-imposed or externally enforced, takes us to these existential concerns; identity, who we are in relation to others, and that which is more than us?
 Is the way we are thinking, communicating, and behaving, in accordance with who we are?

 Many of these questions are normally answered and influenced by the opinions of others however, whilst being semi-cocooned from our normal social life, we are experiencing a lessening impact from others.